 Give Everything a Dual Purpose

 In small spaces, it’s essential that everything have a purpose.
 If you can incorporate furniture that serves more than one purpose, even better.
-For example, this might mean that seating doubles as storage space, a fire pit could also doubles as a table, or a seating bench that also works as a planter.
+For example, this might mean that seating doubles as storage space, a fire pit could also double as a table or a seating bench that also works as a planter.

 Work in Layers